OrderOneAI/dsru_whitepaper/README.md

 These are projected through sparse layers into a deep reasoning network with:
 - 1024-dimensional input/output (BGE-large embedding space)
 - 8192-dimensional hidden layers
-- 14 total layers with residual connections
+- 14 total hidden layers with residual connections
 - ~1.09B parameters

 ## Files